 UX Audit Services for Web and Mobile Products

-When users churn, support tickets keep coming in, or a feature gets ignored, the cause is rarely the feature itself -- it's usually the experience around it.
+When users churn, support tickets keep coming in, or a feature gets ignored, the cause is rarely the feature itself, it's usually the experience around it.

 A UX audit is a structured evaluation of an existing product that identifies where users struggle, why they leave, and what changes would have the highest impact on conversion, retention, or task completion.
-It uses heuristic analysis, analytics review, session recording analysis, and user testing to produce a prioritised list of specific, actionable improvements rather than a general list of design suggestions.
-RaftLabs UX audits cover web applications, SaaS products, mobile apps, and e-commerce interfaces.
-The deliverable is a prioritised findings report with specific recommendations, severity ratings, and design direction for each finding -- so the product team can act on it immediately rather than commissioning a new discovery project.
+It uses heuristic analysis, analytics review, session recording analysis, and user testing to produce a prioritised list of specific, concrete improvements rather than a general list of design suggestions.

 • Heuristic evaluation against established usability principles applied to every key flow in your product